ICGC-TCGA-PanCancer/pcawg-infrastructure-paper/README.md

     conda create -n python3 python=3.5 anaconda
     source activate python3

+If you forgot the conda environment you setup previously use the below to list them:

+    conda info --envs

 And then continuing on with the launch of jupyter below.

 ## Running